About Terri Brodeur

 Arguably Terri’s most important life-work would take place during the next five years when, in addition to being the best Mom and wife imaginable, Terri was an active volunteer in the elementary school system, local parish and Girl Scouts.
 Beyond the obvious enthusiasm for her volunteer work, Terri’s impossibly big blue eyes, dazzling smile and open, genuine personality made her a magnet for friends and admirers throughout the community.
 The most common observation being that, “Terri was truly beautiful – inside and out.”

 So it was with great shock and sadness that family and friends received the news that Terri had been diagnosed with Stage IV breast cancer in July of 2003.
-These emotions were matched only by the confusion: How this could happen to someone so young, so vibrant, and so healthy.
-How could this happen to someone with none of the “normal” health or lifestyle contributing factors.
-How could this happen to someone with no warning signs or family history of breast cancer.
+These emotions were matched only by the confusion: how this could happen to someone so young, so vibrant and so healthy; how this could happen to someone with none of the “normal” health or lifestyle contributing factors; how this could happen to someone with no warning signs or family history of breast cancer.
 Terri was 39.

 Over the next two-plus years Terri waged a battle that, in the end, was defined not by how the cancer impacted her physically but how she triumphed emotionally and spiritually.
 Terri rarely got down and she never, ever gave up Her hope; Her faith; Her love for family, friends and community.